Campus Change Mentoring Initiatives

 UNIV 1820.
 Transition Year Experience

-UConn offers a new course each spring for CLAS regional campus students to learn about the campus change experience.
+UConn offers a course each spring for regional campus students to learn about the campus change experience.

 This course connects upcoming campus change students with FIRST peer mentors in an interactive asynchronous environment.
 Students learn details about life at UConn Storrs and tips for how to succeed academically, socially, and emotionally.
 Enrolled students also have the chance to visit Storrs to experience the classes and campus firsthand.

-This course was developed in partnership with the Office of First Year Programs and Learning Communities.
+This course was developed in partnership with the Office of First Year Programs.

 Course Details

-• It is a one credit, asynchronous, online course.
+• It is a one credit, asynchronous, graded online course.

 • It is offered each spring semester.